kworathur/CV-Capstone/README.md

 Throughout the semester, we worked as a group to develop our project and address issues as they arised.
 All members contributed equally to the project, with individual contributions listed below:

-Laura Madrid explored GANs for producing counterfactual images and the vanilla gradient method of producing saliency maps.
+Laura Madrid explored GANs for producing counterfactual images, worked towards implementing the Grad-CAM, improving our understanding with saliency maps, and the vanilla gradient method of producing saliency maps.
 She also read related literature to understand the grid-like pattern of the original saliency map.

-Lucas Noritomi-Hartwig selected the dataset and performed data pre-processing.
+Lucas Noritomi-Hartwig explored different datasets, testing existing models, and determined which problems would be reasonable enought given the time constraint.
+He implemented the perturbation of the images via Gaussian noise to allow the weights of the model to better reflect the critical sections of the images.

 Keshav Worathur researched related works pertaining to our problem and set up the project repository.
-He wrote code for the data pre-processing pipeline and trained the model.
+He implemented the data pre-processing pipeline, augmentation, and trained the model.
+He also found that the dataset required individual patient IDs, otherwise the model may risk overfitting.

-Collectively, we wrote the code for model, we wrote the code for the saliency maps, made the progress reports, made the progress presentation, worked on the final poster and met frequently to work on all aspects of the project on a weekly basis throughout the semester.
+Collectively, we implemented the model, the saliency maps, wrote the progress reports, the progress presentation, the final poster.
+We adjusted the model to fix the model size (a discrepency in the paper).
+We all met frequently throughout the term to work on all aspects of the project on a weekly basis.

 # References